JiangWenqi/jiangwenqi.github.io/README.md

 Beijing Information Science & Technology University (2014 – 2018)

-> The Beijing Information Science and Technology University (BISTU) was founded in 2008 by merging the Beijing Machinery Industry Institute and the Beijing Information Engineering College / which are both created in the 19th century.
+> The Beijing Information Science and Technology University (BISTU) was founded in 2008 by merging the Beijing Machinery Industry Institute and the Beijing Information Engineering College, which are both created in the 19th century.
-> It offers an excellent academic discipline system in information science and technology / and servers around 15 /000 students from China and abroad.
+> It offers an excellent academic discipline system in information science and technology and servers around 15,000 students from China and abroad.

 The major subjects include: